git-moss/DrivenByMoss-Documentation/Akai/Akai-APC40-APC40mkII.md

 * 3rd button: Drum sequencer (as known from the Push) - Requires a selected midi clip
 * 4th button: Note sequencer (as known from the Push) - Requires a selected midi clip
 * 5th button: Raindrop sequencer - Requires a selected midi clip

+## Session Mode

+* Press pad to start clip
+* Long press a pad in session mode to select the clip without starting it.

 ## Play Mode